authelia/doks/content/en/integration/proxies/introduction.md

 various tested proxies with examples of how you may configure them.
 We are eager for users to help us provide better examples of already documented proxies, as well as provide us examples of undocumented proxies.

+## Support

+See the [support matrix](../../overview/prologue/supported-proxies.md) for a list of supported proxies or check out the documentation in this section.
+We're currently actively looking to support [Envoy](https://www.envoyproxy.io/).

 ## Integration Implementation

 Authelia is capable of being integrated into many proxies due to the decisions regarding the implementation.
 We handle